 James W. Young becomes the first full-time construction education professor hired specifically from industry.
 Young increases industry liaisons, initiates numerous curriculum changes, and is the founding member of the Associated Schools of Construction.

 The Department of Industrial Sciences and the ICM program move into Guggenheim Hall, whose classic columns and elegant architecture is home to today’s Department of Construction Management.

-The American Council of Construction Education (ACCE) is established to promote, support, and accredit construction education programs that exceed the council’s rigorous standards.
+The American Council of Construction Education is established to promote, support, and accredit construction education programs that exceed the council’s rigorous standards.